 If you’re not practicing yin yoga for athletic recovery, you’re leaving money on the table.
 Yin is one of the most effective types of yoga for increasing flexibility, relieving tightness and relaxing the body and mind.
-It’s not comfortable, and it requires a good amount of time, but the benefits far outweigh the price of entry.
+It’s not comfortable, and it requires a good amount of time, but the benefits absolutely worth the price of entry.

 HOW I STUMBLED ONTO YIN YOGA FOR ATHLETIC RECOVERY

-Yin was the perfect style of practice for these guys because it involves deep stretching, you don’t have to support your bodyweight in the poses, it’s deeply relaxing and is great for beginners.
-It’s not a practice that anyone should do exclusively, but it’s the perfect complement to a rigorous athletic training program.
+Yin was the perfect style of practice for these guys because it involves deep stretching, you don’t have to support your bodyweight in the poses, it’s deeply relaxing and it’s great for beginners.
+It’s probably not a practice that anyone should do exclusively, but it is the perfect complement to a rigorous athletic training program.